NestleJsCrunch/LookerScripts/README.md

 - `DownloadCSVorExcel` - Downloads a dashboard as a series of either `csv` or `xlsx` files instead of the default `csv_zip`
 - `DownloadUnlimitedMergedv1` - Downloads unlimited results from a merged results dashboard tile, as a set of `csv` files (one for each merged query).
 - `DownloadUnlimitedMergedv2` - Downloads unlimited results from a merged results dashboard tile, as *a single CSV with merged queries joined*.
 This has limitations, see notes in script.
+- `FetchDashboardType` - Checks the `preferred_viewer` parameter of all dashboards on an instance and outputs lists of dashboard ids and their types.

 **JS / Sheet Scripts**